khenbest/Poplar/readme.md

 As we move into these larger projects we are also going to start enforcing stricter guidelines to help teach the concepts of Object Oriented Programming.

 You will notice that there are two main directories in this project.
 One for the frontend and the other is for the server.
 Having these distinct directories helps create a separation of concerns.
-To help cement this even further you will want to open up two instances of vscode, one for each directory.
+To help cement this even further you may want to open up two instances of vscode, one for each directory.

 You will need to launch both the client and the server independently.
 Make sure you push the play button in vs code on both projects.